 The "Space Available" is determined by comparing the "Space Needed" to the "Capacity per SB 50".
 If the District has excess capacity, then those seats will be used to reduce the number of unhoused students projected from new developments.
-The District does not have any excess capacity available since the space needed exceeds the district capacity.
+The District has a total of 67 seats available.

 The result of this table is the "Net Unhoused Students" which will be used to determine the costs of the facility needs.
-Therefore, of the 85 new students projected from new developments, there are 85 (100.0%) that will need to be housed in new facilities.
+Therefore, of the 175 new students projected from new developments, there are 108 (61.7%) that will need to be housed in new facilities.